EuroLinux/eurolinux-open-docs/docs/jumpstarts/cloud-jump-start.md

 3. Configure the instance to meet your needs.
 At this point, you can also change the payment type to subscription.
 4. In the System Configurations tab, select or create a "Key Pair" that will allow you to access the machine.
 5. Finally, accept the terms and create the instance by clicking "Create Instance".
 After a few minutes, your instance should be ready to use.

+## OpenStack
+OpenStack provides a flexible and customizable platform that can be used for a variety of cloud computing needs, from web hosting to big data processing to scientific computing.

+### How to create EuroLinux instance on OpenStack
+1. Download Your favourite EuroLinux image in qcow2 or raw format.
+2. Login to the OpenStack dashboard.
+3. Click on the "Create Image" button in "Compute" -> "Images" section.
+4. Fill in the required information and upload this image to OpenStack.
+5. To Launch Your instance with image You have just created simply click "Launch Instance" in "Compute" -> "Instances" section and fill the required informations.
+6. Make sure You create Your own key-pair and attach it to this instance.
+7. To log into Your EuroLinux instance copy the IP address and using the `ssh` comand with `-i key-file.pem` option, login as root to newly created machine.